celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 Store and back these keys up in a secure manner, as there will be no way to recover if them if lost or stolen.
 {% endhint %}

+{% hint style="danger" %}
+You are recommended to use Ledger to generate addresses securely.
+[Read more here.](../validator-guide/summary/ledger.md)

+Only use the following commands when a Ledger is not available.
+{% endhint %}

 ```bash
 # On your local machine
 mkdir celo-accounts-node